Connected Classroom Technology and Essentials for K-12 School Districts

 Network connectivity enables all other connected classroom technologies.
 In 2016, the State Education Directors Association (SETDA) set school network standards at 10Gbps per 1000 users for internal WAN connections.
 Those standards incorporate the needs of students, teachers, and other educational facilitators who are working with connected classroom technology.
 Unfortunately, many school districts fall short of SETDA standards, leaving students at a disadvantage.

 The problem stems from a lack of funding or access to quality internet for schools.
 Funding difficulties are decreasing, however.
 According to this year’s CoSN survey, less than half of school districts cite funding as a barrier to meeting standards from organizations like SETDA or the FCC3.
 With more funding available, many K-12 school districts are able to implement two of the top fiber network solutions: dark fiber and wavelength services.

 Dark fiber offers nearly unlimited bandwidth at a fixed cost and is incredibly scalable, making it an ideal solution for school districts that need high capabilities.
 However, dark fiber also requires a high degree of technical knowledge and management, making it more time and resource intensive than other options.

 Maintaining a connected classroom environment requires a consistent investment from K-12 school districts.
 Updated technology, including hardware such as tablets and software with AI algorithms, is essential.
 Finding the right network infrastructure solution is even more critical, as it will enable all the technology purchased.

 To ensure your school district has both the connectivity and the technology it needs, develops an ongoing connected classroom strategy.
 Include regular technology upgrades as well as network needs.
-If possible, work with a local fiber optic network provider that can give you more personalized attention and advice on what network solution is most likely to meet your district’s needs both now and in the future.
+If possible, work with a local fiber optic network provider that can give you more personalized attention and advice on what network solution is most likely to meet your district’s network reliability needs both now and in the future.
 Work with them and your technology providers to ensure your schools have consistent access to the essentials they need to provide an effective learning environment.

 TeachHub.
 “Technology in the Classroom: Keep Everyone Connected”–http://www.teachhub.com/technology-classroom-keep-everyone-connected https://www.pbs.org/wgbh/nova/article/ai-technology-is-disrupting-the-traditional-classroom/